A big Thank You

 Outstanding DC home staging creates “moments” throughout the home that are consistent withe the “persona” you’ve selected for it based on the profile of your target buyer.
 These relate particularly to perceived lifestyle as reflected in small details throughout the space, rather than standard furnishings dictating its use.
 Buyers will refer to these ‘moments’ and talk about them later.
 They’re “tags” for your home, so make them memorable!

 Aren’t decorating and home staging the same thing?
-No. As homeowners, we decorate spaces to our taste and often create rooms with strong colors, statements and objects we like.
+No. As homeowners, we decorate spaces to our taste and often create rooms with strong colors, statements and objects that appeal to our taste, history and lifestyle.
 That’s decorating.
-When you’re selling your home, it becomes a product to be packaged for appeal to your target buyer.
-Staging is furnishing the home so that it reflects their style and makes the most of the product.
-Good staging suggests the best use for each area of the home, alluding to spaciousness and practicality even where none exists.
+A home for sale becomes a product to be packaged to appeal to the buyer.
+Good staging suggests the best use for each area of the home, alluding to spaciousness, light, and practicality even where none exists.
+It downplays flaws and enhances attributes.
+ON of its goals is to appeal to everyone.
 So when your stager and agent start discussing the rearrangement or total reimagining of your home, don’t take it personally.
-If they offered their own home for sale, chances are they’d do exactly the same.
+It’s just packaging.
+If they offered their own homes for sale, chances are they’d do exactly the same.

-Professional stagers are designers who should be skilled in making a home feel perfect whatever its flaws, and in creating spaces that not only appeal to the eye and the other four senses, but to the imagination and photographer's lens.
+Professional stagers are designers who should be skilled in making a home feel appealing and inviting, whatever its flaws, and in creating spaces that not only appeal to all the senses, but to the imagination and photographer’s lens.
 They should know when to stop before it is “too much,” how to make small or disproportionate rooms look large and symmetrical and whip up sumptuousness on a budget.
 Balance, theme, color palette, texture, sensory stimulants… all are components of professional DC home staging.